jjst/jjst.github.io/content/rc-return-statement.md

 something gratifying about having built some tangible things I can show, I don't want to reduce my experience to just those.
 Doing so would not only diminish but also run counter to some of the lessons I learnt at RC.

+I learnt there's tremendous value in reinventing the wheel.
+That not everything you build needs to have a purpose other than "I thought this would be fun to do".
+Building your own Bittorent client, or web server, or OS, or database, might be the best way to really understand how those things work.

+I also learnt I have things to teach, and that I love doing so.
+I realised that past a stage, there's no fixed hierarchy of teaching: everyone has things to teach and things to learn.
+Admittedly, this is especially true in an environment such as RC, where there aren't really teachers or students, and where you learn from your peers.

+I learnt that there are just too many things I want to learn, and I can't pursue them all, even when I can dedicate 100% of my time to do so.
+This doesn't mean I can't enjoy learning the things I want to.
+It does mean I don't have to feel guilty about not spending my time learning all the things I'd like to.
+I shouldn't punish myself for being overly curious.

 I learnt that programmers come in all shapes and forms.
 Some of us like to understand how computers work in their inner details, others like higher-level abstractions.
 Some of us like code as a craft, others like to use code to get shit done.
 Some are great at building things, others are great at teaching.
 And that's awesome.
 Because there's a